List of Hollyoaks characters introduced in 2015: Reenie McQueen

 Reenie McQueen (also Buchanan-McQueen) played by Zöe Lucker, made her first on-screen appearance on 16 April 2015.
 The character and casting was announced on 6 February 2015.
-Reenie is the daughter of Nana McQueen (Diane Langton), and the mother of Porsche (Twinnie Lee Moore), Celine (Sarah George) and Cleo McQueen (Nadine Rose Mulkerrin).
+Reenie is the daughter of Nana McQueen (Diane Langton), and the mother of Porsche (Twinnie-Lee Moore), Celine (Sarah George) and Cleo McQueen (Nadine Mulkerrin).
 Reenie has been billed as "good-time party girl without an "off" switch and can be exhausting company although deep down she is the most vulnerable of Nana's children" and has not set the best example to her children and has let them down in the past.
 Reenie's introductory storyline saw her be visited by Porsche in prison.

 Reenie first appears when Porsche visits her in prison, after receiving a visiting order from her.
 Porsche is very hostile towards Reenie, as she refused to believe her when Porsche told her about her ex-boyfriend, Pete Buchanan's (Kai Owen), sexual abuse of her.
 Reenie asks Porsche for £5,000 so she can rebuild her life when she gets out of prison, but Porsche only manages to raise £2,000.
 Reenie accepts it reluctantly and asks Porsche about Celine and Cleo before she storms out.
 Reenie is later seen moving into a cell with Grace Black (Tamara Wall), and makes life very difficult for Grace as she is in prison for the suspected murder of her niece, Mercedes McQueen (Jennifer Metcalfe).
 She teases Grace when Kim Butterfield (Daisy Wood-Davis) is moved to the prison and notices the pair's closeness.
 After confronting Kim, she spikes Reenie's drink with laxatives, which she has a bad reaction to, and ends up in hospital.
 She calls Porsche and she visits Reenie, and asks her for the remaining amount of money that she owes her.
 Porsche says she will give Reenie the money when she swears she will stay away from the McQueen family.
 Reenie continues to pressure Porsche into raising the outstanding money, which eventually leads to Porsche being arrested.
 Later that day, Reenie phones the McQueen household from prison and talks to Cleo.
 She asks Cleo whether she would like to move in with her and Pete when she is released, leaving Porsche in despair.